nataddrho/digiball_windows/README.md

  - Least 3 significant bytes of the MAC address were given as the only argument.
 This can be easily accomplished by appending to the shortcut target.
  - Images will be updated in the installation folder.
 By default this is in C:\Users\{username}\AppData\Local\Programs\DigiBallScanner
+ - Additionally, the argument "carom" can be added to the command line to adjust the math for a carom ball of diameter 61.5mm.

 #### List of images generated (see DigiBallScanner/example folder)
  - digiball_tipOutline.png